pytorch/pytorch/aten/src/ATen/native/README.md

 more complicated neural network layers (e.g., `conv2d`) and internal functions designed specifically for binding (e.g., `cudnn_convolution`).

+### `annotations`

 As we progress along our schema unification of the `func` schema with the JIT signature schema, we must introduce features that allow us to increase compliance.
 One of these features are Tensor annotations.
 As of now we use naming conventions to indicate whether an argument of a function is going to be mutated and returned.

-### `annotations`

 There are two typical situations in which we mutate the memory of an argument in the Python
 frontend:
-a) For an inplace operations such as `self.abs_()`
+1. For an inplace operations such as `self.abs_()`
-b) for a function with an output keyword argument such as `torch.abs(input, out=None)`.
+2. For a function with an output keyword argument such as `torch.abs(input, out=None)`.

 In order to provide implementations for these Python functions the legacy schema requires C++ implementations for three situations `abs(Tensor self)  -> Tensor`, `abs_(Tensor self) -> Tensor` and `abs_out(Tensor out, Tensor self) -> Tensor`.

-Now, as we move towards the unification, we start to use a different syntax to represent this by using annotations.
-In the end we still translate to the legacy schema for the downstream consumers such as the C++ code generation, but this will soon change.
+As we move towards the unification, we are starting to use a different syntax to represent this by using annotations.
+Currently we still translate to the legacy schema for the downstream consumers such as the C++ code generation, but this will soon change.

-If two Tensors carry the same annotation, they both *may* represent the same memory.
-A write annotation, as indicated by an exclamation mark, indicates that they both *may* also be written to.

-Let's revisit the previous native function declarations and see the conventions of adding annotations.
+The conventions for function declarations and the conventions for adding annotations are as follows:
-  - `abs(Tensor self) -> Tensor` stays the same as it will always allocate new memory.
+- `abs(Tensor self) -> Tensor`: `self` stays the same as it will always allocate new memory.
-  - `abs_(Tensor(a!) self) -> Tensor(a!)`
+- `abs_(Tensor(a!) self) -> Tensor(a!)`:
   `self` may be written to and returned.
 Further, the annotation indicates that the return value may alias the input.
 This indicates an inplace function and by convention ends in a single '\_'.
-  - `abs(Tensor self, *, Tensor(a!) out) -> Tensor(a!)`
+- `abs(Tensor self, *, Tensor(a!) out) -> Tensor(a!)`:
   In the Python frontend `out` can be passed as a keyword argument and may be written to.
   In this case it indicates the schema for a function that must accept `out` as this does not provide a default argument.
 The idea behind representing this as a optional argument is to document the intended usage.
 This maps to the legacy `abs_out(Tensor out, Tensor self) -> Tensor`.
   As with the legacy `_out` function you must call the argument `Tensor out` or `Tensor out0`, `Tensor out1` in the context of multiple arguments.

-There is also another situation in which we use annotations, namely views.
+There is also another situation in which we use annotations, namely views:
 - `transpose(Tensor(a) self, int dim0, int dim1) -> Tensor(a)`
   An alias to the memory represented by `self` may be also returned, however it is not mutated.

+Note, if two Tensors carry the same annotation, they both *may* represent the same memory.
+A write annotation, as indicated by an exclamation mark, indicates that they both *may* also be written to.

 We have some asserts to check whether a developer uses these annotations correctly and throw asserts if she doesn't.
 For example, any out function must use the `(a!)` annotation as described above.
 If this causes a lot of confusion please add @cpuhrsch to your PR.

 ### `dispatch`